rolandschulz/PTP/rms/org.eclipse.ptp.rm.lml.da/README.txt

    - LML_da new option -demo to generate anonymous job data
    - Date and time attributes are converted to LML std format
    - redirect log and debug output to stderr instead of stdout

+1.03:
+   - added driver script LML_da_driver.pl
+     - called from from monitoring part of the PTP client via ssh,
+     - calls LML_da on the remote site
+     - auto-configuration of LML_da (selecting handler for rms on remote site)
+     - handling of temporary files and directories